 This simplicity in execution, though, means that the gin choice for the drink is crucial.
 This is not a cocktail where a bottom shelf brand can slip by unnoticed.
 And while the “best” gin for the drink is up to your personal taste preferences, the overt botanical nature of the yellow Chartreuse means a cleaner, more juniper-focused gin is a good pick.

 - 1 dash orange bitters

-Add the gin, yellow Chartreuse, orange bitters and (optionally) sherry to a mixing glass with ice and stir until chilled.
+Add the gin, yellow Chartreuse and orange bitters to a mixing glass with ice and stir until well-chilled.